avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/DEVELOPER_GUIDE.md

 - Checkmark this repo's application by browsing Template Applications or searching for this application name.
 We suggest searching for "Avnet" first to reduce the list.
 - It is recommended to override the New Application Name value to a shorter name.
-- Click *Create*.
-- Close the Project Creator when the project is created successfully.
+- Click *Create* and close the Project Creator when the project is created successfully.
-- Open VS code, and Select *File -> Open Workspace from File*, navigate to the location of the application that was just created, select the workspace file, and click *Open*.
+- Open VS Code, and Select *File -> Open Workspace from File*, navigate to the location of the application that was just created, select the workspace file, and click *Open*.
 - Depending on your settings in VS Code and VS Code version, you may see a message about trusting the authors.
 If so, click *Yes, I trust the authors*.